dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/dbcontextpool.md

 ---
-title: Connection pooling
+title: DbContext Pooling
-description: Connection pooling in Entity Framework Core
+description: DbContext pooling in Entity Framework Core
 author: rick-anderson
 ms.author: riande
 ms.date: 9/19/2020
 uid: core/miscellaneous/dbcontextpool
 ---
-# Connection pooling
+# DbContext pooling

-`AddDbContextPool` enables `DbContext` pooling.
+`AddDbContextPool` enables pooling of DbContext instances.
 Context pooling can increase throughput in high-scale scenarios such as web servers by reusing `DbContext` instances, rather than creating new instances for each request.

 The typical pattern in an ASP.NET Core app using EF Core involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) container and obtaining instances of that type through constructor parameters in controllers or Razor Pages.
 Using constructor injection, a new instance of the `DbContext` is created for each request.